We live in the age of information.

 This Information Age is one in which the average illiterate person, one unable to read or write– but who can understand language and watch videos, can easily learn more about science than those towering figures of centuries past like Louis Pascal and Isaac Newton.
 Another example: a 5 year old child holding a smart phone possess more technology than was required to send a man to the moon only 40+ years ago.

-In a recent study by the University of California, San Diego, researchers found that we swim in a boundless sea of information, one in which the average person consumes 16 hard drives (3.6 zettabytes) of information every day– be it through TV, radio, the Internet/computer, reading, and other digital devices.
+In a recent study by the University of California, San Diego, researchers found that we swim in a boundless sea of information.
+All total, Americans consume 3.6 zettabytes of information collectively every day– that’s 34 gigabytes per person, every day– be it through TV, radio, the Internet/computer, reading, and other digital devices.
 Ironically, with this enormous access to literally UNLIMITED data, one in which we can learn everything about everything, the average American is not very informed about the world in which we live.

 Note that I’m not saying that Americans don’t know very much– because we do.
 It’s just that the “average American” is simply uninformed to a large degree about the ultimate things that matter and that affect his or her life.
 Whether this ignorance is apathy, indifference, or something else– I do not know, but it’s hard to believe such a high level of societal ignorance exists in this world awash in an infinity of information.